eyonas2167/VisionShift/README.md

 -Game utilizes behavior trees to maniuplate enemy foes based on the position and mode of the player

+-move with the directional pads to pursuit the legendary sandwich

 -press the space button to shift between fields of awareness and avoid detection of given foes

 -score will increase upon eat sandwich captured